 In the moment of hearing the voice of a brother, I felt a resonance unlike anything else I’d yet experienced–as if some vibration was resounding back to me in a huge echo chamber.
 His impulse seemed one of genuine curiosity, maybe even of connection.
 Deeply moved, we chatted briefly.
 We laughed about his relief that it had turned out I wasn’t a conservative and seemed to, in fact, be of a similar political persuasion as “the rest of the family”.
 I cried silently and perhaps he did too.

 When I finally got into bed that night, I slept deeply, dreaming, as I woke in the morning, of all five of us siblings tromping along together in the countryside of some European land.
 Their faces were not yet clear, but we were like some band of pilgrims, telling stories as we went.

-There were two little girls, cousins, for all practical purposes the same ages as my two.
+There were two little girls, cousins, for all practical purposes the same ages as my children.
 Cousins.
 Five-year-olds and two-year-olds.
 Grandchildren.
 They ran in the gardens together.
 They painted in the basement at the easel their grandmother set up.
 They died elaborate Easter eggs in the big old farmhouse kitchen with a floor sloping slightly with age, under the guidance of the grandmother they called Tootsie, my birth mother.
 The woman who had given me her own name.
-They hunted eggs the next morning, scores of them the women had hidden early, early.
+They hunted eggs the next morning, scores of them we women had hidden together early, early.

 The youngest girl was found on the front stoop in the midst of it all, chomping on her eggs, shell and all, a mass of flaxen hair and happiness.
 A day of ineffable beauty, bursting unstintingly, immoderately with the joy of a family finally fitting together.